willzeng274/quipu/README.md

 ## Overview

 Quipu is built for concurrency testing with files and testing vector database performance under high load.
-The name was randomly chosen, though it evokes the ancient Incan recording system of knotted strings - fitting for a file indexing system.
+The name was randomly chosen.

+## Concurrency Pipeline Example

+For a comprehensive demonstration of Quipu's concurrent processing capabilities, see the [pipeline usage example](https://github.com/willzeng274/quipu/blob/main/examples/pipeline_usage.rs).

+This example processes 20 test files of varying sizes through a 5-stage pipeline, demonstrating how Quipu handles high-load scenarios with proper resource management and performance monitoring.
+More comprehensive interfaces will be implemented later.
+I'm currently benchmarking and profiling memory and CPU usage.

 Currently implements the vector database API with LanceDB, providing semantic search capabilities across file metadata, filenames, and content embeddings with async/await throughout.